itsDigvijaysing/What-I-Learned/IITH/Advanced Data Structure.md

 ### Summary:
 Basically We first select which matrix to work on suppose we select matrix From i point to j point.
 Now we will check brute force way like we will have k value which will move from i point to j point every iteration. & at every iteration we will calculate scalar multiplication from i-> k point & k-> j point & at the end we will also take pi . pk . pj points dot product (This points are nothing but i->k &j->j matrices scalar multiplication we have to merge them at the end) & after doing all that we will get final value & like that after doing it for all combination.
 Lowest scalar multiplication will be the best approach means that it will take low time complexity & low processing power.

+# ADS - 18

+## 1. Dynamic Programming (DP)
+- **Optimal Substructure Property**: This property states that an optimal solution to a problem can be constructed efficiently from the optimal solutions of its subproblems.
+This is a fundamental characteristic of problems that can be solved using dynamic programming.
+  - **Example Problems**:
+    - **Longest Simple Path**: This problem involves finding the longest path in a graph where no vertex is visited more than once.
+A dynamic programming solution is applied by breaking the problem down into subproblems of finding the longest path from each vertex.
+    - **Shortest Simple Path**: Similar to the longest path, but the goal is to minimize the total distance or weight of the path.
+Dynamic programming can be used to find the shortest path by solving subproblems related to paths between pairs of vertices.

+---

+## 2. Memoization
+- **Memoization** is an optimization technique that involves storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+It’s used to avoid redundant calculations.
+  - **Top-Down Approach**: Memoization uses recursion to solve a problem by breaking it into smaller subproblems.
+Each time a subproblem is solved, its result is stored in a table (usually an array or hash table).
+When the same subproblem needs to be solved again, the solution is fetched from the table, significantly improving efficiency.
+    - **Example**: In solving the Fibonacci sequence, memoization can be used to store the results of Fibonacci(n) for previously calculated values of `n` so that they are not recalculated.

+---

+## 3. Greedy Algorithms
+- **Greedy Algorithms** make a sequence of choices that are locally optimal, hoping that these local choices lead to a globally optimal solution.
+Greedy algorithms work best for problems that exhibit both the **optimal substructure** and the **greedy choice property**.
+  - **Optimal Substructure**: Just like dynamic programming, greedy algorithms rely on problems having an optimal substructure, where the overall optimal solution can be composed from optimal solutions to subproblems.
+  - **Greedy Choice Property**: This property indicates that a globally optimal solution can be arrived at by making a series of locally optimal choices.
+At each step, a greedy algorithm picks the best available option without considering the larger context.

+- **Activity Scheduling Problem**:
+  - The activity scheduling problem is about selecting the maximum number of non-overlapping activities from a list of activities, where each activity has a start time and an end time.
+The goal is to schedule the most activities without any two overlapping.
+  - **Greedy Solution**: The greedy approach involves sorting the activities by their finish times and then iteratively selecting activities that start after the last selected activity ends.
+    - **Step-by-step Approach**:
+      1. Sort the activities by their end times.
+      2. Select the first activity.
+      3. Select the next activity whose start time is after the end time of the last selected activity.
+      4. Repeat until all activities are scheduled or no more non-overlapping activities are available.

+---

+## 4. Arrays and Hash Tables with Memoization
+- **Memoization with Recursion**: The top-down approach uses recursion to solve problems, storing the intermediate results in an array or hash table to avoid redundant computations.
+This is especially useful in problems with overlapping subproblems, such as in the **Knapsack Problem** or **Fibonacci Sequence**.
+    - **Example**: For the **Fibonacci sequence**, instead of recalculating Fibonacci(n) every time, we store the result of each calculation in an array and reuse it when needed.

+- **Tabulation (Bottom-Up Approach)**: In contrast to memoization, the tabulation approach solves the problem starting from the smallest subproblem and builds up to the final solution.
+It eliminates recursion and constructs the solution in an iterative manner, using a table to store intermediate results.
+    - **Example**: The **Knapsack Problem** is often solved using tabulation, where we iteratively build up solutions for subproblems and use these solutions to solve larger problems.

+---

+## 5. Dynamic Programming and Greedy Algorithms: Full Working
+- **Dynamic Programming (DP)**: DP is applied when a problem can be broken down into smaller subproblems that overlap, and the solutions to these subproblems can be combined to solve the overall problem.
+The solution is constructed step-by-step by solving the subproblems and storing their results.
+    - **Example**: The **Knapsack Problem** is a typical dynamic programming problem where subproblems involve selecting items for a knapsack of capacity `W` and finding the optimal selection.

+- **Greedy Algorithm**: Greedy algorithms, unlike dynamic programming, do not revisit or recombine subproblems.
+They make a sequence of decisions, each of which seems best at the time, with the hope of reaching an optimal solution.
+However, greedy algorithms do not guarantee an optimal solution for all problems.
+    - **Example**: The **Huffman Coding Problem** uses a greedy algorithm to build an optimal prefix code for data compression.
+Greedy decisions at each step result in the most efficient encoding.

+---

+## 6. Overlapping Subproblems and Recursion
+- **Overlapping Subproblems**: Dynamic programming is particularly useful for problems that have overlapping subproblems, meaning the same subproblems are solved multiple times during recursion.
+Memoization or tabulation ensures that each subproblem is solved only once, making the approach much more efficient.
+    - **Example**: The **Fibonacci sequence** is a classic example of overlapping subproblems.
+Without memoization, the same Fibonacci subproblem would be solved multiple times in the recursive calls, leading to inefficiency.

+- **Recursion and its Working**: Recursive solutions often lead to overlapping subproblems, which makes them inefficient for problems like the Fibonacci sequence, where many subproblems are recalculated multiple times.
+Dynamic programming optimizes these solutions by storing results of subproblems and using them when needed.